DaveanandMannie/PMD-Automation/README.md

   * Start the tagger via the UI assuming the CSV headers are assigned, wait for Etsy`s 2FA
   * Enter the code and continue
   * Watch the robots take over 🤖🤖🤖
+## Limitations
+* Currently, there are no publish actions; so if there is no integrated sales channels the publish feature doesn't do anything
+* The current tagger does not integrate with Etsy's API as I am still waiting for access
+* Custom mocks would need to be a per sales channel   solution and unless I have a need for it in production I will not be spending time on it

 ## The future
 This will probably not be an ongoing development unless my employers move forward👷‍♂️👷‍♀️